katmore/health/docs/phpdox.md

 ----
 # Legal
-Copyright (c) 2018, Doug Bird.
+Copyright (c) 2018-2019, Doug Bird.
 All Rights Reserved.

-healthsvc is copyrighted free software and is distributed under the terms of the MIT license or the GPLv3 license.
+Healthsvc is copyrighted free software and is distributed under the terms of the MIT license or the GPLv3 license.

 This document was automatically generated by the following:
  * healthsvc/phpdox.sh
  * html2markdown 2018.1.9
- * phpDox 0.11.2 - Copyright (C) 2010 - 2018 by Arne Blankerts and Contributors
+ * phpDox 0.11.2 - Copyright (C) 2010 - 2019 by Arne Blankerts and Contributors